 Step 2.
 Go to the "System → IP Settings" page to configure LAN IP of central site and remote site.
 The LAN IP must be different at both sites.
-In this example, the master AP at the central site is configured to 192.168.1.252 and the slave AP at remote site is configured to 192.168.1.253.
+In this example, the master AP at central site is configured to 192.168.1.252 and the slave AP at remote site is configured to 192.168.1.253.

 Step 3.
 Go to the "Wireless → Wireless Network" page to configure the wireless parameters of the WDS link.
-In this example, we set the channel to 6 and channel width to 40MHz.
+In this example, we fixed the channel to 36 and channel width to 40MHz.

-- (1) Channel HT Mode: set to 40MHz for wider bandwidth to optimize performance - (2) Channel/Frequency: set to a fixed channel.
-For the WDS link, the fixed channel must be used.
+- (1) Channel HT Mode: Set to 40MHz for wider bandwidth to optimize performance - (2) Channel/Frequency: Set to a fixed channel for the WDS link.

 Step 4.
-Go to the "Wireless →WDS Link Settings" page to enter the wireless MAC of the remote node and add encryption to protect the WDS link.
+Go to the "Wireless → WDS Link Settings" page to enter the wireless MAC of the remote node and add encryption to protect the WDS link.
 Click Accept to save the changes.

-- (1) In PtMP of the master node: enter the wireless MAC of each remote slave node up to 4 entries. - (2) In PtMP, the distance from each slave node must be configured to the actual distance from each slave node to the master node.
-As to the master node, it should be configured to the value of the farthest node.
+- (1) In PtMP of the master node: Enter the wireless MAC of each remote slave node (up to 4 entries). - (2) In PtMP: The distance at each slave node must be configured to the actual distance from each slave node to the master node.
+The master node should be configured to the value of the farthest node.
 In PtMP application, the distance from each node to master node should not have too much deviation to ensure the connection stability.

 Step 5.
-If the connection range exceeds 1km, go to the "Wireless →Wireless Advanced Settings" page to configure the distance parameter between two sites.
+If the connection range is exceeding 1km, go to the "Wireless → Wireless Advanced Settings" page to configure the distance parameter between two sites.

-- (3) In PtP, the distance must be configured to the same at both sites. - (4) In PtMP, the distance at each slave nodes must be configured to the actual distance from each slave node to the master node; as to the master node should be configured to the value of the farthest node.
+- (3) In PtP: The distance must be configured to the same at both sites. - (4) In PtMP: The distance at each slave node must be configured to the actual distance from each slave node to the master node.
+The master node should be configured to the value of the farthest node.
 In PtMP application, the distance from each node to master node should not have too much deviation to ensure the connection stability.